Frequently Asked Questions

 Can you tell me why I am in pain?

 Massage therapists do not diagnose conditions so although we can treat and assess, we always recommend you see your GP with any medical concerns.
+If we feel your symtoms require further investigation then we will always recommend you seek medical advice.

 Any other questions please do not hesitate to ask!